- General Dentistry

 Going to the dentist isn’t something that any of us relish.
 Nevertheless, many people avoid visiting their dentist entirely through anxiety and fear.
 Even if you are experiencing some symptoms that suggest you may have a dental problem, if you are frightened of visiting the dentist you may initially disregard them.
 In fact, many patients simply refuse to seek help until their pain or the debilitating symptoms they are suffering from are too severe to ignore any longer.
 Unfortunately, by this point, there can be considerable damage to your dental health and even your wider wellbeing.

 While fear of the dentist may be a cliché, the effects that it can have are anything but amusing.
 Fortunately, it isn’t necessary to let your oral health and hygiene suffer.
 Sedation dentistry offers even the most fearful patients a way of tolerating everything from basic to invasive dental procedures.
+Sedation options—ranging from light sedation to IV sedation—can make dental visits manageable, ensuring treatments are performed safely and effectively.

 What is sedation dentistry?